divnix/std/docs/glossary.md

 **Action**

-: An Action is a runnable procedure implemented on the generic Clade type.
-These are abstract procedures that are valuable in any concrete Cell Block of such Clade.
+: An Action is a runnable procedure implemented on the generic Block Type type.
+These are abstract procedures that are valuable in any concrete Cell Block of such Block Type.